-- 1. Metal phacoemulsification (phaco) tip vibrates at high frequency along one or more of the following axis: - a.
-Longitudinal axis - b.
-Horizontal axis - c.
-Oscillatory motion (torsional or elliptical) - 2.
-Clinical understanding of "phaco power" - a.
-Vibration produces mechanical and cavitational effects at the phaco tip which breaks apart lens tissue and creates smaller lens particles - 3.
-Ultrasound "energy" can be detrimental to normal tissue (e.g. corneal endothelium) as tip vibration can produce turbulence and frictional heat - 4.
-Increased "phaco" or ultrasound power - a.
-Generates more tissue destruction and cutting ability - b.
+- 1. Metal phacoemulsification (phaco) tip vibrates at high frequency - 2.
+Motion may be longitudinal, torsional, elliptical or a combination - Vibration produces mechanical and cavitational effects at the tip which break apart lens tissue and create a repelling force - Ultrasound energy can damage ocular tissue (e.g. corneal endothelium) as a result of turbulence and frictional heat - Greater amounts of ultrasound power - a.
+Generate more tissue destruction and cutting ability - b.
 May be necessary for denser grade nuclei - c.
-Generates greater repelling force and greater heat - d.
-Does not change frequency of vibration
+Generate greater heat, increasing potential for wound burn - d.
+May cause endothelial cell trauma and corneal edema